CtrlK

 Conciseness

-The skill is reasonably well-structured but verbose for its purpose.
-The graphviz diagrams add visual clarity but consume tokens for what could be simple bullet lists.
+The skill is well-structured but verbose for its purpose.
+The graphviz diagrams add visual clarity but consume significant tokens for decision trees that could be simple bullet lists.
 Several sections repeat the same core message ('fix first, improve last') multiple times, and the batching/red flags sections overlap with earlier content.
-Some tables are efficient, but overall it could be tightened by ~30%.
+However, the tables are efficient and most content is non-obvious guidance.

 2 / 3